5 Key Reports for Strategic Growth Planning on the Expansion Stage!

 Red flag #3 – Poor communication and unrelated inquiries

 If you notice these signs, it’s wise to proceed with caution.
-Ask more detailed questions about their inquiries, and if the responses continue to be vague or unrelated, it could be a sign of a scam.
+Ask more detailed questions about their inquiries, and if the responses continue to be vague or unrelated, it could be a sign of a fraudulent activity.

 Red flag #4 – Emotional manipulation and urgency